 Areas of Expertise:

 Kevin Wilt (b.
-1984) composes music that balances sophistication with accessibility, and experimentation with solid craftsmanship.
-Composer John Corigliano praised its expert orchestration and beautiful writing, while the Bloomington Herald writes, “It has a keen sense of mood and tonal balance.”
-Wilt’s music has been performed throughout the world by beginning musicians up to professionals of the highest caliber.
+1984) composes music for a variety of ensembles that balances sophistication with accessibility, and experimentation with solid craftsmanship.
+Composer John Corigliano praised his expert orchestration and beautiful writing, while the Bloomington Herald wrote, “[his music] has a keen sense of mood and tonal balance.”

-Wilt is equally at home composing for film and television, providing scores for many locally-produced films, earning him a Michigan Emmy® Award Nomination for Best Musical Composition.
-Other projects include The Wars of Other Men, recorded at Aashrum Studios in Metro Detroit, and a score for string quartet for the short film Renegade, Jonathan West, director.
-His music was also recorded by members of the New York Philharmonic and Metropolitan Opera Orchestra as part of the NYU/ASCAP Film Scoring Workshop.
+Kevin is equally at home composing for film and television, earning him a Michigan Emmy® Award Nomination for Best Musical Composition.
+Other film projects include The Inevitable, The Happy Couple, a string quartet for the short film Renegade, and The Wars of Other Men.

 He holds a Doctorate of Musical Arts in Composition from Michigan State University, where he studied with Ricardo Lorenz.
 He completed his Masters Degree in Music Composition at MSU, working with Jere Hutcheson and Charles Ruggiero, and his Bachelors Degree in Music Composition and Theory from Wayne State University in Detroit, Michigan, where he studied with James Hartway.